Vagabond/vagabond.github.io/_posts/2015-03-31-chasing-distributed-erlang.md

 So, even Riak is doing what 'everyone knows' not to do.
 Why isn't there a library for that?
 I asked myself this one night at 2am before a flight to SFO the next morning, and could not come up with an answer.
-So, I did the logical thing, I turned my caremad into a prototype library.
+So, I did the logical thing; I turned my caremad into a prototype library.

 After some Andy Gross style airplane-hacking, I had a basic prototype that would, on demand, stand up a pool of TCP connections to another node (using the